Trekking to Traveller's Pass from Sary Mogol: A Complete Guide with Views of Lenin Peak

 The best time to visit Sary-Mogol and trek to Lenin Peak is during the Kyrgyz summer, between mid-June and late August.
 During these months, the weather is more stable, the mountain passes are clear of snow, and the yurt camps near Lake Tulpar are fully operational.
 The days are also long, and the temperatures, although cool due to the altitude, allow for enjoyable trekking without extreme conditions.

-Outside of this window, especially in spring or early fall, the weather becomes more unpredictable: snow and rain can occur, and several campsites may close.
-In winter, the area is virtually inaccessible to those without high-altitude equipment and experience.
-So, if your idea is to go hiking and enjoy the scenery without any hassle, July and August are the ideal months.
+In winter, the area is practically inaccessible to those without mountaineering equipment and experience.
+Therefore, if your idea is to go hiking and enjoy the scenery without complications, July and August are the ideal months.

 Where to sleep in Sary-Mogol